tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 008.md

 - Some streets are blocked off, some makeshift bridges cross the roofs
 - There is a lot of security but nobody seems to be bothering eachother
 - She comes up to a small ramshackle bar, the front has a blasted out entrance.
 There is a cook, a large bugbear, smoking food on a grill.
 He's dripping with sweat onto the grill.
 There is a gnome in a top hat strapped to a target and knives are being thrown.
 The bar is called the [[Sweaty Bugbear]]
-- Almost everyone in the bar has an insignia, a two howling dogs at the moon looking brooch
+- Almost everyone in the bar has an insignia, a two [[Howling Dogs]] at the moon looking brooch
 - [[Blackjack Mel]] says this is the hangout of the [[Howling Dogs]], one of the more known groups.
 They are run by a guy named [[Baskerville]]. [[Baskerville]] is a large, overweight, but strong looking dwarf.
-Long red flowing beard.
-Keth comes up on his chain drinking ales.
+Long red flowing beard. [[Keth Darklighter]] comes up on his chain drinking ales.
 Hes collecting bets for people throwing knives.
 - [[Keth Darklighter]] is offered a turn throwing knives at the gnome.
 There is a gnome strapped to a table, leaned up against a wall.
 - [[Keth Darklighter]] can get points for throwing knives at the gnome
 	- [[Keth Darklighter]] throws and nicks the ear of the gnome, but gets 30 points